Alessandro Manzoni: Family, death, and legacy

-At first misunderstood by Catholic integralists due to his liberal leanings, Manzoni has since been revered as one of the most important modern Catholic authors.
-His treatise Osservazioni sulla morale cattolica was quoted by Pope Pius XI in his encyclical on Christian Education Divini Illius Magistri: "20.
+"20.
 It is worthy of note how a layman, an excellent writer and at the same time a profound and conscientious thinker, has been able to understand well and express exactly this fundamental Catholic doctrine: 'The Church does not say that morality belongs purely, in the sense of exclusively, to her; but that it belongs wholly to her.
 She has never maintained that outside her fold and apart from her teaching, man cannot arrive at any moral truth; she has on the contrary more than once condemned this opinion because it has appeared under more forms than one.
-She does however say, has said, and will ever say, that because of her institution by Jesus Christ, because of the Holy Ghost sent her in His name by the Father, she alone possesses what she has had immediately from God and can never lose, the whole of moral truth, omnem veritatem, in which all individual moral truths are included, as well those which man may learn by the help of reason, as those which form part of revelation or which may be deduced from it'".Pope Francis loved Manzoni's masterpiece The Betrothed.
+She does however say, has said, and will ever say, that because of her institution by Jesus Christ, because of the Holy Ghost sent her in His name by the Father, she alone possesses what she has had immediately from God and can never lose, the whole of moral truth, omnem veritatem, in which all individual moral truths are included, as well those which man may learn by the help of reason, as those which form part of revelation or which may be deduced from it.

+Pope Francis loved Manzoni's masterpiece The Betrothed.
 First introduced to him by his grandmother, he stated to have read it at least three times during his life and asked engaged couples to read the novel for edification before marriage.
 Manzoni's works have exerted enormous influence on Italian culture.
 Giovanni Rosini and Cletto Arrighi borrowed his characters; Cesare Cantù, Cesare Balbo, Niccolò Tommaseo, and Massimo D'Azeglio adopted his Christian and conciliatory ideology, D'Azeglio's Ettore Fieramosca (1833) proving a best-seller.
 Numerous writers, among them Grossi, Rovani, Nievo, Verga, Fogazzaro, and subsequently Bacchelli, followed in his footsteps.
 Amilcare Ponchielli's first opera (1856) is based on Manzoni's novel The Betrothed.

-"Manzoni is for literate Italians a cultural titan akin to Dante, Verdi, Leopardi, Ungaretti".
+For literate Italians, Manzoni is a cultural titan akin to Dante Alighieri, Leopardi, Giuseppe Ungaretti and Giuseppe Verdi whose admiration of Manzoni led him to compose The Messa da Requiem in memorial.
 The language employed in his masterpiece, The Betrothed has shaped the language which, after the unification of Italy (1861), became the chief model of standard educated Italian.
-The Betrothed forms an indispensable part of the curriculum in Italian high schools and has shaped Italians' ways of thinking, often in unconscious ways, more than any other novel.
+The Betrothed forms an indispensable part of the curriculum in Italian high schools, and has shaped Italians' ways of thinking, often in unconscious ways, more than any other novel.
 Verbal borrowings from it have become embedded in everyday language, as well as constantly resurfacing in films, books, and journalism.